RafaMMas/IberianFishHSMs/README.md

 Rule-Based Systems (FRBSs) for summer indicates a mean suitability around 0.62 and an inferior value for winter (0.49).
 The higher value is similar to that obtained with the Habitat Suitability Curves (HSCs).
-The mean suitability with the Random forests model (RF) is markedly lower as it only achieved 0.35, and it is similar to that obtained with the Artificial Neural Network (NNET).
+The mean suitability obtained with the Artificial Neural Network (NNET) is markedly lower as it only achieved 0.18, whereas the mean suitability from Random forests (RF) was of 0.35.
 By contrast, the mean suitbaility obtained with the remaining models is close to 0.5.

 </div>